-With the growing popularity of osteopathic medicine, you might be wondering about DO school rankings and how to find the best DO schools.
-If you are still deciding between , this blog will help you determine whether DO programs are right for you, provide you with a list of DO school rankings, and give you tips on how to stand out in your .
-This is the same list we share with our students enrolled in our programs to help them decide and we're sure it's going to help you too.
+With the growing popularity of osteopathic medicine, you might be wondering about DO school rankings and how to find the best osteopathic medical schools.
+If you are still deciding between DO vs MD, this blog will help you determine whether DO programs are right for you, provide you with the most up-to-date list of DO school rankings, and give you tips on how to stand out in your DO school application.
+This is the same list we share with our students enrolled in our application review programs to help them decide and we're sure it's going to help you too.

 Listen to the blog!

+What does DO stand for?
 Doctor of Osteopathic Medicine, or DO, is a one of the fastest-growing healthcare professions in the US.
-If you would like to learn more about the osteopathic medical profession, make sure to read our blog "" To determine if an osteopathic degree is right for you, it is important to consider the mission and values of osteopathic medicine and reflect on whether osteopathic philosophy coincides with the reasons of .
+To determine if an osteopathic degree is right for you, it is important to consider the mission and values of osteopathic medicine and reflect on whether osteopathic philosophy coincides with the reasons why you want to be a doctor.
 Osteopathic medicine preaches a holistic approach to patient care and an emphasis on preventative medicine.
 DO physicians utilize the diagnosis of and manual manipulation of the neuromusculoskeletal system and stress its interconnectedness with every organ system in the body.

 Main tenets of osteopathic medicine: